JoaoCostaIFG/tvvs/assignments/3_boundary_value_analysis/3_report.md

 ## Function Selection Process

-From the previous assinment's report:
+From the previous assignment's report:

 > The aim of this assignment is to perform black-box testing.
 This is
-> problematic because none of methods in the code are documented (e.g. javadoc).
+> problematic because none of the methods in the code are documented (e.g. javadoc).
 > In order to find the purpose of each method, we needed to follow our intuition
 > about the names of the methods, arguments, and classes.
 Having more extensive
 > documentation would allow for better black-box testing.